b01jan/Downloads-organizer/README.md

 ## Requirements
  The script only uses standard python modules so there is no need to install aditional modules.
  The script itself requires a Python interpreter to run.
 I normally run it in my IDE.

- The .exe version of the script does not require python to be installed on your computer.

 ## Important
  Depending on the size of your (Downloads-) folder it can take quite a while for all the files to move/organize during the first run.
 Don't terminate the script while it's running because that may corrupt some of your files.